-Municipal water service for the Tonguin Employment Area is expected to be provided by City of Sherwood.
+Municipal water service for the Tonquin Employment Area is expected to be provided by City of Sherwood.
 Existing service is provided to the western and northern boundaries of the TEA, and expansion to the area is described in the Water System Master Plan.
+A diagram of existing and proposed water infrastructure is included as Figure 20.